 AT THE ZOO

-Giant African millipedes at the San Diego Zoo are currently off exhibit.
+Giant African millipedes at the San Diego Zoo are currently out of guest view.

 Giant African millipedes are currently thriving and doing well in their African rainforest home.
 However, many other species in Africa are considered threatened or endangered, and need our help.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.